 Gross Rent: Gross rent is the sum of the rent paid to the owner plus any utility costs incurred by the tenant.
-Utilities include electricity, gas, water and sewer, and trash removal services but not telephone service.
+Utilities include electricity, gas, water, sewer, and trash removal services but not cable, internet, telephone or cell phone service.
 If the owner pays for all utilities, then gross rent equals the rent paid to the owner.